Reasoning with /h-reason

-/q-reason is the entry point for structured engineering reasoning.
-It reads your intent from context and chooses the right behavior — not every question needs a full decision cycle.
+/h-reason is the single entry point for structured engineering reasoning.
+Describe your problem in plain language.
+The agent reads your intent from context and picks the right behavior — most questions don't need a full decision cycle.

 The agent assesses what you actually want before doing anything.
-There are three distinct paths:
+How much it drives depends on the mode:

 You want structured thinking, not artifacts.
-The agent reasons through the problem using FPF principles and gives you a well-structured answer.
-No tool calls, no decision records.
+The agent reasons through the problem using FPF principles and responds.
+Nothing is persisted — no tool calls, no decision records.

-You want to drive the decision cycle yourself.
+You want to drive the decision yourself.
 The agent gathers context — reads relevant code, searches existing decisions, researches the topic — and presents findings.
-Then it stops and waits for you to decide the next step.
-You call /q-frame, /q-char, etc. when ready.
+Then it stops.
+You call /h-frame, /h-char, etc. when ready.

 strategy.
 Gather context and prepare for framing.